lemlac/mulem/docs/reference.md

 not $x -- This is okay, 2 words: `not` + `$`.
 ```

-The **context** of any expression is a set of variables that will be implicitly passed to function with **contextual parameters.** Context variables are declared with dollar sign character at the start of their name such as `$x`.
-These are passed to functions that have them in their function signature. *(See [Contextual Parameters](#contextual-parameters).)*
+Context variables are declared with dollar sign character at the start of their name such as `$x`.
+These get captured by functions that have them in their function signature at the call site. *(See [Contextual Parameters](#contextual-parameters).)*

 ```
 printX() \ ($x: int) =   -- Function that requires `$x` to be defined.
     print("{$x}")

-$x = 0
+printX()        -- Error: $x is missing from context.

-printX()        -- Prints "0"
+$x = 0          -- $x must be explicitly defined within this scope. printX()        -- Prints "0"
 ```

 Other functions can't define context variables outside of their scope.
-They only exist within a given scope, so they would have to explicitly defined above the function call in order for functions to see them.
+They only exist within a given scope, so they have to be explicitly defined above the function call in order for functions to see them.
 When a function captures its contextual parameters, functions only see those context variables in the scope of the function.
 It's all tracked the same way that regular parameters and captured variables are.

 `$` by itself also called the **pipeline context.** It holds the value of the previous pipeline expression. `$` is one context variable that changes with each pipeline step, like a baton being passed in a relay race.